colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-9.md

 }
 ```

 There are quite a few things you've added to the `PlayAgainButton` class.
-Similar to when you added the handled clicks on the board, it will all make sense after making use of these changes in the `FrontEnd` class.
+Similar to when you handled clicks on the board, it will all make sense after making use of these changes in the `FrontEnd` class.

 In the `FrontEnd` class, update the `start()` method so that the click event handler callback also calls `handleClick()` on the `playAgainButton` field with the click event passed in: